<< Click to Display Table of Contents >> Navigation: Advanced Features > ControlView |

 ControlView1.Pages.Page1.Label1.Delete

-To switch to Page 2 of ControlView1 use start your Script with the ControlViewer object e.g.
+In this case you will need to start your Script with the ControlViewer object like so:

 ControlViewer.GotoPage Page2